 Norcross is a somewhat small city located in the state of Georgia.
 With a population of 16,592 people and 21 constituent neighborhoods, Norcross is the 97th largest community in Georgia.

-Unlike some cities, Norcross isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norcross are a mix of both white- and blue-collar jobs.
-Overall, Norcross is a city of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Norcross who work in sales jobs (11.25%), office and administrative support (9.52%), and maintenance occupations (7.47%).
+Norcross is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Norcross is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Norcross who work in sales jobs (13.13%), office and administrative support (9.11%), and food service (7.02%).

 Also of interest is that Norcross has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Norcross in 2010 was $20,578, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,312 for a family of four.
+The per capita income in Norcross in 2018 was $23,634, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $94,536 for a family of four.
 However, Norcross contains both very wealthy and poor people as well.
-Norcross also has one of the higher rates of people living in poverty in the nation, with 30.95% of its population below the federal poverty line.

 Norcross is an extremely ethnically-diverse city.
 The people who call Norcross home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 47.00% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Norcross residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Norcross include Irish, German, Italian, and European.
+People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 46.17% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Norcross residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Norcross include Irish, German, English, Russian, and Scottish.

 The most common language spoken in Norcross is Spanish.
 Other important languages spoken here include English and Vietnamese.